Bond market

-The bond market (also debt market or credit market) is a financial market where participants can issue new debt, known as the primary market, or buy and sell debt securities, known as the secondary market.
+The bond market (also debt market or credit market) is a financial market in which participants can issue new debt, known as the primary market, or buy and sell debt securities, known as the secondary market.
 This is usually in the form of bonds, but it may include notes, bills, and so on for public and private expenditures.
 The bond market has largely been dominated by the United States, which accounts for about 39% of the market.
-As of 2021, the size of the bond market (total debt outstanding) is estimated to be at $119 trillion worldwide and $46 trillion for the US market, according to Securities Industry and Financial Markets Association (SIFMA).
+In 2021, the size of the bond market (total debt outstanding) was estimated to be $119 trillion worldwide and $46 trillion for the US market, according to the Securities Industry and Financial Markets Association (SIFMA).

 Bonds and bank loans form what is known as the credit market.
 The global credit market in aggregate is about three times the size of the global equity market.
-Bank loans are not securities under the Securities and Exchange Act, but bonds typically are and are therefore more highly regulated.
+Bank loans are not securities under the U.S. Securities and Exchange Act, but bonds typically are and are therefore more highly regulated.
 Bonds are typically not secured by collateral (although they can be), and are sold in relatively small denominations of around $1,000 to $10,000.
 Unlike bank loans, bonds may be held by retail investors.
 Bonds are more frequently traded than loans, although not as often as equity.

 Nearly all of the average daily trading in the U.S. bond market takes place between broker-dealers and large institutions in a decentralized over-the-counter (OTC) market.
 However, a small number of bonds, primarily corporate ones, are listed on exchanges.
-Bond trading prices and volumes are reported on Financial Industry Regulatory Authority's (FINRA) Trade Reporting And Compliance Engine, or TRACE.
+Bond trading prices and volumes are reported on the Financial Industry Regulatory Authority's (FINRA) Trade Reporting And Compliance Engine, or TRACE.

 An important part of the bond market is the government bond market, because of its size and liquidity.
 Government bonds are often used to compare other bonds to measure credit risk.
 Because of the inverse relationship between bond valuation and interest rates (or yields), the bond market is often used to indicate changes in interest rates or the shape of the yield curve, the measure of "cost of funding".
 The yield on government bonds in low risk countries such as the United States and Germany is thought to indicate a risk-free rate of default.
-Other bonds denominated in the same currencies (U.S. Dollars or Euros) will typically have higher yields, in large part because other borrowers are more likely than the U.S. or German Central Governments to default, and the losses to investors in the case of default are expected to be higher.
+Other bonds denominated in the same currencies (U.S. dollars or euros) will typically have higher yields, in large part because other borrowers are more likely than the U.S. or German central governments to default, and the losses to investors in the case of default are expected to be higher.
 The primary way to default is to not pay in full or not pay on time.